Online version of the Criteria

 BloodSTAR facilitates requests for immunoglobulin in accordance with the Criteria for the clinical use of immunoglobulin in Australia, Version 3 (the Criteria).
 The Criteria as they appear in BloodSTAR can be viewed here.

-- Access to intravenous immunoglobulin (IVIg) in Australia
+- Overview: Access to IVIg in Australia

 There are two main ways intravenous immunoglobulin (IVIg) is available in Australia: